lwajswaj/azure-devops-self-hosted-agent/software.md

 | PreRequirements | package | Not required | a nested package with the above specifications like this.
 PreRequirements will always get installed first |

-How to find the hash example for python 3.7.4.exe:
+### How to find the hash example for python 3.7.4.exe:

-In powershell
+open powershell
     ```powershell
     Get-FileHash .\python-3.7.4-amd64.exe -Algorithm SHA256
     ```
 Value: BAB92F987320975C7826171A072BFD64F8F0941AAF2CDEBA6924B7025C9968A3

-Example enviornment variables in python
+### Example enviornment variables in python
 ```json
   "EnviornmentalVariables : [
   {